gerardiandre79/asljetsonyolov8/README.md

 With PyTorch, OpenCV and a public dataset on Roboflow I trained a customized version of the YOLOv8 model for real-time ASL letters detection.

-At the end, AI will permits you to recognize Sign Language, with real-time detection and written line in terminal.
+At the end, AI will permits you to recognize Sign Language, with real-time detection and a line written in terminal.

 # American Sign Language